alexrockhill/pd-parser/docsrc/generated/cli.rst

 --out_fname OUT_FNAME		The name to save out the new raw file out to

+--drop_pd_channels DROP_PD_CHANNELS		Whether to drop the channels with the photodiode data.

 --verbose VERBOSE		Set verbose output to True or False.